breakthatbass/breakthatbass/s.md

     ```

 - `mkdir` - Creates a new directory.
 Requires one argument.
 Example: `mkdir dir_name` will create a directory called `dir_name`

+- `man` - Short for "manual".
+The `man` command gives you a manual for any command you want info on.
+It's really helpful sometimes but the man pages are a bit overwhelming to a beginner.
+To use it you provide the name of a command as an argument.

+    Try `man ls` to see the manual page for the `ls` command.
+You'll see explanations for all the flags there.
+Navigate the page with your arrow keys and when you're done, exit with the q key.

 ### Creating a Python Program
 To start, you're going to want to create a directory where you keep your programs.
 I made a directory called `projects` (like the above example) and it's where I hold all my code.
 But you can create any file in any directory.